abnasity/Flask-Guide/url_for.md

 ## rules used in using url_for
 - The first argument is the name of the function you want to build a URL for.
 This is usually the name of a view function in your Flask application.
+- The keyword arguments correspond to the variable parts of the URL.
+For example, if your URL has a variable part like /user/<username>, you would pass username as a keyword argument to url_for().
+- The url_for() function will return the URL for the specified function, with the variable parts replaced by the values you provided in the keyword arguments.